 2. Edit and Adjust

 Now that the video is up, you can edit and adjust it.
-Cut, trim, adjust the brightness and contrast, choose a different size – all of these tools are at your fingertips.
-You can also add text, subtitles, and emojis to your video at this stage, as well as change the size of the video.
+Cut, adjust, subtitle, or resize.
 Or, if you want to really dig deep, you can also try adding jump cuts to your video or inserting a progress bar.

-Once you’re happy with your video, simply hit “Export” on the top right-hand side corner.
-Your video will be quickly processed before it’s ready for downloading or sharing.
+Click “Export” on the top right-hand side corner to process the video and get the URL.
+Your video will be processed before it’s ready for downloading or sharing.

 4. Create a URL

-To create a URL for your video, all you need to do is hit “copy link”.
+Copy the URL from the webpage or click the “Copy link” button.
 This URL links directly to cloud storage, so you can use it to host videos on your website.

-Alternatively, if you need to embed your video on a blog post or web page, simply click “embed” and copy the generated code, then paste it on the page.
-You’re all done!
+If you need to embed your video on a blog post or web page, click “embed” and copy the generated code, then paste it on the page.